Expert Business Broker Communicates Effectively

 When the buyer and seller are in the same industry then usually personal rapport or trust increase dramatically because they speak each other’s jargon or know mutual people.
 Being from different industries is normally fine as well so long as each side has an open mind about the capabilities of the other.
 Trust normally is granted (in stages) when the buyer and seller spend time speaking and simply getting to know each other during the buyer-seller meeting.

-- A lease that is being assumed by the buyer may contain a clause whereby the tenant (or seller) must pay a seemingly exorbitant fee in order to transfer the lease to a buyer.
+- A ‘lease transfer fee’ is a clause in some commercial leases whereby the tenant must pay a fee to the landlord in order to transfer the lease to another party.

 - If the seller does not wish to pay the fee, then they may want the buyer to pay the fee.

-- The fall-out from such an unfortunate circumstance can be considerably lessened in severity if this issue is disclosed to the buyer before the deal was agreed upon.
+- The fall-out from such an unfortunate circumstance can be considerably lessened in severity if this issue is disclosed to the buyer before it comes time to transfer the lease.

 - Then the parties could have negotiated a reasonable compromise (or asked the landlord to reduce the lease transfer fee).